Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Introduction

+It should be noted here that the spectral sequence is presumably not a knot invariant; see Remark~7.7 of \cite{BL12}.

-The technique of spectral sequences is first used by Ozsv\'ath and Szab\'o in \cite{OS05}, where a spectral sequence from $\Kht (L)$ to $\HFh (\Sigma (L))$ is shown to exist.
-Recently, Lipshitz, Ozsv\'ath and Thurston have found a way in \cite{LOT} to compute the higher terms in this spectral sequence using bordered Floer homology.
+The technique of spectral sequences is first used by Ozsv\'ath and Szab\'o in \cite{OS05}, where a spectral sequence from $\Kht (L)$ to $\HFh (- \Sigma (L))$ is shown to exist.
+More recently, Lipshitz, Ozsv\'ath and Thurston have found a way in \cite{LOT14} to compute the higher terms in this spectral sequence using bordered Floer homology.
 Inspired by this work, Baldwin has found another method in \cite{Bal11} of computing these higher terms.

-Third, in \cite{MO08}, Manolescu and Ozsv\'{a}th apply the skein exact triangle to \emph{quasi-alternating links}, to show that such links are \emph{Floer homologically $\sigma$-thin} over $\F{2}$.
-The same can be done in the combinatorial picture; doing so, we prove a generalisation to $\Z$.
+Third, there exists a \emph{$\delta$-grading} on $\HFKh$; in \cite{MO08}, Manolescu and Ozsv\'{a}th investigate the $\delta$-grading changes in the skein exact triangle \cite[Proposition~3.9]{MO08}.
+This result allows them to apply the skein exact triangle to \emph{quasi-alternating links}, to show that such links are \emph{Floer-homologically $\sigma$-thin} over $\F{2}$.
+The $\delta$-gradings can also be determined in the combinatorial picture; doing so, we prove a generalisation of the statement of Floer-homological $\sigma$-thinness to $\Z$.